 Facebook founder Mark Zuckerberg signed up an array of GOP heavy hitters to be part of his push for immigration reform in 2013.
 Cobbling together a group disarmingly titled “Americans For a Conservative Direction,” Zuckerberg enlisted the support of aides who served influential roles supporting prominent Republican faces.
 Among them were, former Florida Gov. Jeb Bush chief of staff Sally Bradshaw, and former President George W. Bush’s deputy chief of staff Joel Kaplan – as well as ex-Mississippi Gov. Haley Barbour.

 The website Tech Crunch reported in 2018 on Facebook’s deep ties to Republican-linked strategy firms, stating that this provided proof against claims that the company was anti-conservative.
 Of course, these GOP groups were establishment to the core.
 One of the main companies involved, Targeted Victory, was founded by Zac Moffatt, another ex-Mitt Romney aide.
 He served as digital director of Romney’s failed bid for the White House.

 “I think part of our work in the DC office and across all of our team is building relationships not just with the people in power but also with the people who influence them,” Kovacevich says in that recorded Google conversation.
 Power tech companies are hooking up with power politicians.
 And why shouldn’t they?
-After all, muffling authentic voices of the people is in both of their career interests.We value your comments!
-Please weigh in on our comment section below.
+After all, muffling authentic voices of the people is in both of their career interests.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com